EricGut/react-firetracker/README.md

-# Easy Fire tracker in React
+# Fire tracker in React

+This is a react App where we can track all the wildfires in the world.

 ## How it works